Building Essential Skills

 Leadership Supporting, encouraging and developing others to achieve a shared goal

-Teamwork Working cooperatively with others towards achieving a shared goal
+Teamwork Working cooperatively with others to achieve a shared goal

 How can you use Careerpilot to explore the essential skills?